pnp/blog/content/post/community-sample-faqs-with-propertyfieldcollectiondata/index.md

 {{< image alt="FAQ Web Part" src="images/Default Screen.png" >}}

 FAQ webpart uses PropertyFieldCollectionData which provides page Content Editors the ability to manage the content of the web part within the web part properties.

+Let's see how to manage the FAQ webpart

+# Changing Title of the web part
+Below are the steps to update the Title of the FAQ Web part

+1. Edit the webpart
+2. Select the default text and start typing the text needed as Title for the web part

+Check below image for more details.

+{{< image alt="FAQ Web Part" src="images/Updating Title.gif" >}}

 You can find the full source code and how to install it [react-faqs](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-faqs).